DergLabs/Open-Image-Processor/README.md

 The following setup is REQUIRED for anything to happen:
 - The first instruction (LOAD) in the instruction ROM MUST be 0x3F190410 - This loads a pixel into the input registers
 - The last instruction (NEXT) MUST be 0x3F1B0C30 - This sends the loaded pixel into the output register and toggles the pixel clk high, allowing the pixel to be displayed
+- If you do not need 16 instructions, you can use the "NEXT_JUMP" instruction to reset the program counter.
 - ALL unused instructions between the "LOAD" and "NEXT" instructions must be 0x3F180000 - This is a simple "do nothing" instruction that passes the input to the output with no operations performed.

 The current design is still a work in progress and is continually being updated.
 The goal for the implemented image processor is as follows: